 - 1 teaspoon of coconut oil or olive oil;

-- Sea salt and ground black pepper, to taste.
+- Sea salt and ground pepper, to taste;

-Slice zucchini in its length in the form of spaghetti noodles.
-There are also special slicers that cut vegetables in the form of spaghetti.
-In a frying pan, heat the coconut oil or the olive oil and place the strips of zucchini.
-Braise for about 5 minutes or until the zucchini begins to soften.
-Season, with salt, garlic and black pepper.
-Turn off the frying pan and put the meat and tomato or pesto sauce in and stir.
+Slice the zucchini lengthways in the shape of spaghetti (there are also some slicers/peelers that can cut vegetables in the shape of spaghetti).
+In a frying pan, heat the coconut oil (or olive oil) and add the zucchini.
+Fry for about 5 minutes until the zucchini softens.
+Season with salt, garlic, and pepper.
+Turn off the heat and serve with tomato sauce, meat and vegetables.

 2. Spinach tortilla